 Potato soup is a perfect dish that is very easy to prepare but which has all the characteristics to become a real culinary cuddle thanks to the vegetables that compose it and the aromas of aromatic herbs.

-This soup is a substantial comfort food, perfect for a relaxing dinner after a long day, but also as a lunch the day after: the potato soup, in fact, is able to deny anyone who says reheated soups are not good.
+This soup is substantial comfort food, perfect for a relaxing dinner after a long day, but also as lunch, the day after the potato soup, in fact, is able to deny anyone who says reheated soups are not good.
 If you can keep some, try it heated, perhaps with the addition of a little chili: it will be even more creamy and tasty!

-Please note that this recipe is inspired by Pioneer Woman’s Potato soup recipe with little variations.
+Please note that this recipe is inspired by Pioneer Woman’s Potato soup recipe with few variations.